mark12-2/atlantisss_laravel/README.md

 Clone your project
 Go to the folder application using cd command on your cmd or terminal.

 Run composer install on your cmd or terminal.

+Run npm run install

 Copy .env.example file to .env on the root folder.